-We got to spend the day volunteering as a “mahout” (elephant keeper) at the Patara Elephant sanctuary about 30km west of Chiang Mai in Samoeng.
+Among the things to do in Thailand, volunteering with elephants is an experience you just never forget.
+We got to spend the day volunteering as a “mahout” (elephant keeper) at the Patara Elephant Sanctuary about 30km west of Chiang Mai in Samoeng.

 Elephant Welfare in Thailand

-Should you ride elephants or not?
+Should you ride an elephant or not?

-Because we didn’t have enough knowledge, we didn’t want to make a decision that could have been potentially harmful or exploitive to the animals.
+We’re not elephant experts with enough sound knowledge.
+Because of this, we didn’t want to make a decision that could have been potentially harmful or exploitive to the animals.

 How to choose an ethical elephant camp?